sahat/hackathon-starter/README.md

 #### 1. Define the agent's role

-Edit the `systemPrompt` in `createAiAgent()` to describe what the agent does and which tools it can use.
+Edit the `systemPrompt` in `createAIAgent()` to describe what the agent does and which tools it can use.

 ```
 systemPrompt: `You are a helpful [... e.g. travel, personal assistant, exam grading] agent.